IRS OFFER IN COMPROMISE

 Fees and Low-Income Certification

 Generally, there is a $186 nonrefundable application fee when you apply for an offer in compromise.
-It is totally separate of any tax payments and doesn’t count toward your outstanding balance.
+It is totally separate from any tax payments and doesn’t count toward your outstanding balance.
 The only exception to this is if you are submitting an offer based on doubt as to liability.
 The fee is also waived if you qualify for the low-income exception.
 If your monthly income falls at or below 250% of the poverty guidelines set by the Department of Health and Human Services, you can check off the low-income certification section of the offer in compromise form (Form 656).

-FLAT FEE TAX SERVICE, INC. HAVE A 95% OFFER IN COMPROMISE SUCCESS RATE.
+FLAT FEE TAX SERVICE, INC. HAS

 Eligibility and Taking Care of Unfiled Tax Returns

-The IRS Tax Attorney at Flat Fee Tax Service, Inc., who is handling your IRS tax problem, will ensure that you’re eligible for an offer in compromise.
+The IRS Tax Lawyer at Flat Fee Tax Service, Inc., who is handling your IRS tax problem, will ensure that you’re eligible for an offer in compromise.
 If you are in open bankruptcy proceedings, you can’t make an offer.

 Next, you need to make sure that you’ve filed all outstanding tax returns.
 The alternative is to wait for the IRS to file substitute returns on your behalf, but this frequently doesn’t have the best outcome.
-Substitute returns only account for the bare minimum of tax benefits and rely on data already in the system, such as W-2s and 1099s on file, opposed to what your actual tax situation could look like.
+Substitute returns only account for the bare minimum of tax benefits and rely on data already in the system, such as W-2 and 1099’s on file, opposed to what your actual tax situation could look like.
 Because of this, your total outstanding tax debt could look a lot larger than it really is and make it harder for your offer to be accepted as a result.

 Compiling a Personal Financial Statement